nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage of how Salary Command is being used in the following steps.

 1. The user launches the application for the first time.
-The `AddressBook` will be initialized with the current address book. <img src="images/UiCommandImages/DeadlineCommand0.png" width="800" />
+The `RoleBook` will be initialized with the current address book. <img src="images/UiCommandImages/DeadlineCommand0.png" width="800" />

 2. The user can choose to use the `DeadlineCommand` in asc or desc orderParser.